beloglazov/openstack-centos-kvm-glusterfs/README.rst

     ERROR: ConnectionRefused: '[Errno 111] Connection refused'

-This may happen because the ``openstack-nova-api`` service is not running.
-The following command can be used to check the status of the
+This may happen because the ``openstack-nova-api`` service is not running on the controller.
+The following command can be used to check the status of the service on the controller host:
-service:

 ::